reflectoring/reflectoring.github.io/_posts/2020-04-06-spring-robust-sqs-client.md

 The final part to get everything to work is a piece of code that wires everything together. **We'll want to have a registry where we can register a message handler**.
 The registry will then take care of creating the message fetcher and poller required to serve messages to the handler.

-But first we need a data structure that takes all the configuration parameters needed to register a message handler.
+But first, we need a data structure that takes all the configuration parameters needed to register a message handler.
 We'll call this class `SqsMessageHandlerRegistration`:

 ```java
 public interface SqsMessageHandlerRegistration<T> {